Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - If the scraping left a bright metal spot, re-season that spot

-A lot of time, cooking bacon leaves a lot of grease.
+Sometimes, cooking leaves a lot of grease.
 Here's how to deal with it.

 - Allow the grease to cool